blaubaer/golang-training/docs/welcome/source.md

 ---

-# How does a usual project look like?
+# Waht does a typical project look like?

 1. Structure:
     ```bash